openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/config_examples/Optical_Alignment_Procedures.md

 #### Mechanical Alignment

 1. **Access Adjustment Screws**:
-   - Use a 2.5mm hex key to access the three adjustment screws on the back of the cube
+   - Use a 2.5mm hex key to access the three adjustment screws on the back of the module
    - These screws control the position and angle of the optical elements

 2. **Laser Centering**:
    - Ensure the laser focus is exactly centered where the objective will be positioned
-   - The light beam must exit the internal cube parallel to the optical axis
+   - The light beam must exit the internal module parallel to the optical axis
    - This ensures proper Köhler illumination

 3. **Objective Installation**: